-First of all, I didn’t really hate Jennifer Aniston.
+First of all, I definitely have curly hair, but I didn’t really hate Jennifer Aniston.
 We just had a bit of a falling out, but I will get to that in a minute.

 What I want to talk about first is how I survived curly hair, which is no easy task.